Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 29 Januari 2026 16.54.55 UTC
+- WIB: Kamis, 29 Januari 2026 17.52.01 UTC
-- WITA: Kamis, 29 Januari 2026 17.54.55 UTC
+- WITA: Kamis, 29 Januari 2026 18.52.01 UTC
-- WIT: Kamis, 29 Januari 2026 18.54.55 UTC
+- WIT: Kamis, 29 Januari 2026 19.52.01 UTC

 Kutipan Inspiratif:
-"Nature is full of infinite causes that have never occurred in experience."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: nature
+Kategori: motivational